petros/drem/README.md

 - Add a `.gitignore` file under `dragonruby-eggs-drgtk/mygame` that ignores `.DS_Store` files.
 - Initializes a git repository under `dragonruby-eggs-drgtk/mygame`.

-After that, the developer can start working on their game push `dragonruby-eggs-drgtk/mygame` to GitHub or elsewhere.
+After that, the developer can start working on their game and push `dragonruby-eggs-drgtk/mygame` to GitHub or elsewhere.

 ## To do